-The Foreign currency translation presentation and functional currency of the Company and its subsidiary is the Canadian dollar.
+The Foreign currency translation presentation and functional currency of the Company and its Brazilian subsidiaries is the Canadian dollar.
+The functional currency of the Company's Cayman subsidiary is the US dollar.

 Transactions in currencies other than the functional currency are recorded at the rates of exchange prevailing on the dates of the transactions.
 At each financial position reporting date, monetary assets and liabilities that are denominated in foreign currencies are translated at the rates prevailing at the date of the statement of financial position.
 Exchange differences are recognized in operations in the period in which they arise.